Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

-The goal in this paper is to understand how perturbations about a nominal trajectory evolve over time.
-For smooth systems, it is well known that perturbations about a nominal trajectory can be approximated to first order using the derivative of the dynamics $F(t,x)$ with respect to state:
+The goal in this paper is to understand how variations about a nominal trajectory evolve over time.
+For smooth systems, it is well known that variations about a nominal trajectory, $\delta x$, can be approximated to first order using the derivative of the dynamics $F(t,x)$ with respect to state, $\der_x$:

+where $\hot$ represents higher order terms.
 Hybrid systems with time triggered reset maps can be similarly analyzed using the Jacobian of the reset map, $\delta x^+ = \der_x R(t,x) \delta x^-$.
 However, the Jacobian of the reset map does not account for differences that are introduced from time-to-impact variations in systems with event driven resets, where the differences in dynamics in the two hybrid modes must be considered.
 The saltation matrix, e.g.\ \cite[Eq.~3.5]{AIZERMAN19581065}, \cite[Pg.
 118 Eq.
-6]{filippov1988book}, \cite[Eq.~7.65]{leine2004dynamics}, or \cite[Prop.
-2]{burden2018contraction}, accounts for these terms to capture how perturbations are mapped through event-driven hybrid transitions to the first order.
+6]{filippov1988book}, or \cite[Eq.~7.65]{leine2004dynamics}, accounts for these terms to capture how variations are mapped through event-driven hybrid transitions to the first order.
 From here on, the term hybrid transition/system refers to this event-driven class.